SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 After a type alias is declared, the aliased *name* can be used instead of the *existing type* everywhere in your program.
 The *existing type* can be a named type or a compound type.
-Type aliases do not create new types;
+Type aliases don't create new types;
 they simply allow a name to refer to an existing type.

 A type alias declaration can use generic parameters